openhwgroup/programs/program/process/OpenHW Group IP Core - RTL Freeze Checklist and Release Process.md

 ### Establishing and Storing the Checklist

 The checklist is established either at Project Plan Approved (PPA) Gate or at another early stage of the project.
-Templates are available in the /program/milestones/templates subdirectory.
+Templates are available in the https://github.com/openhwgroup/core-v-docs/program/milestones/templates subdirectory.

 To create a set of checklists for a project, the templates are reviewed and adapted for a particular project.

-Project specific checklists are created and stored in a project-specific subdirectory of the the /program/milestones directory.
+Project specific checklists are created and stored in a project-specific subdirectory of the https://github.com/openhwgroup/core-v-docs/program/milestones directory.
 The name of the project release is used as the checklist subdirectory name, e.g. cv32e40p_v1.0.0

 ### Checklist(s) Description